Overview

 compromised.

-By embracing proven academic theories and building an investment strategy focused on factors that can
+By embracing proven academic theories and building an investment strategy focused on factors that can be

-than the typical trading-intensive, performance chasing approach.
+typical trading-intensive, performance chasing approach.

 Investment Risk